Adoption Cost in Nova Scotia: What Families Actually Pay

 International adoption involves the most variables and the highest costs.
 Nova Scotia families pursuing international placements pay:

-• Travel and accommodation costs for the required in-country stay (often several weeks)
+- Travel and accommodation costs for the required in-country stay

-The total routinely exceeds $25,000 and can reach $50,000 or more depending on the country.
-This pathway is also constrained by federal restrictions — Canada maintains a list of countries with adoption suspensions or enhanced restrictions, and the country must either be a signatory to the Hague Convention or have a separate bilateral arrangement.
+The total is approximately $25,000 to $50,000 depending on the country and program.
+This pathway is also constrained by federal restrictions — Canada maintains a list of countries with adoption suspensions or enhanced restrictions, and Hague and non-Hague routes have different requirements that must be checked for the country involved.

 The Nova Scotia Adoption Subsidy is available specifically for children who are being adopted from public care and who have "special needs" — a term the province uses broadly to include children over age two with established attachments, sibling groups placed together, children with medical or developmental diagnoses, and children from Mi'kmaw or African Nova Scotian communities where cultural support is an ongoing requirement.

 The subsidy is not automatic.
-It is negotiated with DCS at the time of placement and depends on the specific needs of the child.
+Discuss eligibility and current rates with DCS before finalization; support is tied to the specific needs of the child at placement.
 Key components include:

 Maintenance rates: Per diem board rates of approximately $14.64 to $21.02 per day, intended to offset basic costs like food and clothing.

-Service-specific funding: Covers actual costs for therapeutic services, specialized medical equipment, orthodontics, and other support that is not covered by MSI (the provincial health card).
-There is no fixed cap on service-specific funding — it is determined by what the child actually requires.
+Service-specific funding: May cover actual costs for therapeutic services, specialized medical equipment, orthodontics, and other support that is not covered by MSI (the provincial health card).
+The amount depends on what the child actually requires.

 Federal Adoption Expense Tax Credit (Line 31300)